shamazmazum/AmnesiaTheDarkDescent/README.md

 - A copy of Amnesia: the Dark Descent (For playing the game)
 - Visual Studio 2010 (For compiling the engine, 2010 solution)
-- Visual Studio 2017 (For compiling the game - newer versions may work as well)
+- Visual Studio 2017 (For compiling the game)
 - CMake

 ## Project Overview